Migraines aren’t your typical headaches.

 1. Reduces Muscle Tension

-Tight neck and shoulder muscles are common migraine triggers.
+Tight neck pain and shoulder muscles are common migraine triggers.

 2. Improves Blood Circulation